-Research and development expenses totaled \$3.5 million and \$5.0 million for the fiscal years ended December 31, 2022 and 2021, respectively.
+Research and development expenses totaled \$0.1 million and \$3.5 million for the fiscal years ended December 31, 2023 and 2022, respectively.
 We have decreased our research and development expenses related to PEDMARK® as our efforts have shifted to commercial readiness and launch activities.

 PEDMARK® still requires significant, time-consuming and costly research and development, testing and regulatory clearances.
 In developing PEDMARK®, we are subject to risks of failure that are inherent in the development of products based on innovative technologies.
 For example, it is possible that our product candidate will be ineffective or toxic, or will otherwise fail to receive the necessary regulatory clearances.
 There is a risk that PEDMARK® will be uneconomical to manufacture or market or will not achieve market acceptance.
 There is also a risk that third parties may hold proprietary rights that preclude us from marketing our product candidate or that others will market a superior or equivalent product.
-As a result of these factors, we are unable to accurately estimate the nature, timing and future costs necessary to complete the development of this product candidate.
+As a result of these factors, we are unable to accurately estimate the nature, timing and future costs necessary to complete future development of PEDMARK®.